jeevakalaiselvam/docker-cicd-multicontainer-react-fibonacci/README.md

 # Docker Setup

-    1. Create a Dev Dockerfile for each block (client, server and worker)
+    1. Create a Dev Dockerfile for each service (client, server and worker)

     2. Steps to create in each Dockerfile to prevent rebuild every single time
         * COPY package.json file